Abdu2120036/Dictionary-web-app/README.md

  Couldn't change the background of the book icon to suit the background color of the website.

  Couldn't change the color of the font in the input tag.

+ The line cutting the noun needs to be fixed.
+(Continue from this).